PerceusAdalian/Ouroboros/README.md

 #### Developmental Anecdote

 The Legends of Lumina branch started as an experimental question: "Can we support two divergent playstyles (melee vs. magic) without creating balance nightmares?"
-The answer lay in creating parallel stat channels—Strength for melee, Intelligence for magic—and ensuring the core event systems (damage calculation, cooldown management, stat scaling) were agnostic to the source of power.
+The answer lay in creating parallel stat channels—Melee for, well, melee, and Gnosis for magic—and ensuring the core event systems (damage calculation, cooldown management, stat scaling) were agnostic to the source of power.
 This modularity meant the spell system could launch as a separate branch without touching the main codebase, reducing regression risk and allowing parallel development.
 Designer feedback led to mana regeneration being tied to Wisdom rather than a global value, creating interesting stat allocation puzzles (high Intelligence high-damage spells vs. high Wisdom sustained casting).

 #### Player Experience

-A player chooses a "Mage" character and starts with low Strength but high Intelligence.
-Their first spell, *Arcane Bolt*, costs 20 mana and deals 25 damage.
-As they level, they allocate points to Intelligence, and their spell damage grows.
-They discover *Meteor Storm*, a powerful spell that costs 100 mana and has a 30-second cooldown.
-They learn to balance burst damage (high Intelligence builds) against sustained casting (high Wisdom regen builds).
-In group content, mages provide crowd control and area damage, creating role diversity and team strategy—a stark contrast to solo melee grinding.
+The original intention for the player to discover magic would be to follow a Harry-Potter themed progression system.
+As this branch is heavily inspired by Hogwarts, the player will need to craft a "Training Wand", combining a simple stick and Harry's favourite colour, red as red dye.
+Once used for the first time, the player will unlock magic by increasing their Gnosis by one.
+The player may then craft their first wand, unlock cantrips, register and equip spells, and upgrade their wand/spells as possible.
+When the player upgrades their wand for the first time, and all subsequent times, their Gnosis will yet again increase, unlocking new tiers of magic, wands, etc based on this Gnosis.
+A player may not use a wand of a rarity they've yet to unlock, likewise with the rarity of the spells they collect.
+This ensures a balanced, steady, and predictable upgrade schema.
 ---

 ## Technical Architecture